The Best Is Yet To Come

 $5M+ in parks and recreation investments including a dedicated dog park and Shirley Canyon trailhead improvements.

-$1M+ annually for environmental initiatives in Olympic Valley
+$1M+ annually for environmental initiatives.

 Economic benefit

 Here’s the hard truth.
 Without a plan, nothing will get done to set our community up for future success.
 We will remain stuck in time and atrophy as other resorts and communities leap forward.
-This plan is literally a primary economic engine that will bring money in from out of the community to help create and expand the infrastructure and services our residents need for decades to come.
+This plan is literally a primary economic engine that will bring money in from out of the community to help create and enhance the infrastructure and services our residents need for decades to come.

 $25M in Total Annual Tax Revenues